kokoalberti/personalwebsite/content/articles/2018-07-22-guide-to-geotiff-compression/guide-to-geotiff-compression.md

 ## Limited Error Raster Compression (LERC)

-LERC is available from GDAL 2.4 onwards, and is designed to obtain a better compression ratio at the expense of the precision the data.
+LERC is available from GDAL 2.4 onwards, and is designed to obtain a better compression ratio at the expense of the precision of the data.
 The key feature is that LERC lets the user, using the ``MAX_Z_ERROR`` creation option, define exactly how lossy the algorithm is allowed to be.
 LERC can be used standalone as ``COMPRESS=LERC`` or in combination with ZSTD or Deflate as ``COMPRESS=LERC_ZSTD`` and  ``COMPRESS=LERC_DEFLATE``.

 As a quick experiment I ran the benchmark again on our floating point dataset with ``COMPRESS=LERC_DEFLATE``, gradually increasing the ``MAX_Z_ERROR`` to see the effect on the compression ratio.
 Remember that in our original results, the best possible compression ratio achieved with Deflate and a floating point predictor was 1.64.
 The results are interesting to say the least: